 This selection will be a little out there for many but stick with us.
 Warhammer: Chaosbane is a brilliant ARPG much like Diablo or Path of Exile.
 The Slayer Edition offers a souped-up version specifically for the Xbox Series X, adding all additional content, as well as 4K visuals.

-You and a friend can select from a variety of classes familiar to the Warhammer universe and start ploughing through waves of enemies like a hot knife through butter.
+You and a friend can select from a variety of classes familiar with the Warhammer universe and start plowing through waves of enemies like a hot knife through butter.
 It’s mindless fun that offers a kick of adrenaline every so often as encounters become increasingly more difficult.

 While there is a story in play here, there is no prior knowledge of the Warhammer universe needed and everything is laid out in simple terms.
 This allows you to enjoy it as a generic fantasy ARPG with fun and engaging combat.